Organ scholar at a college without a director of music

 Perhaps more than other scholarships, the experience at a choral foundation has quite an impact on a student schedule.
 For me, this involves getting up for a rehearsal at 7.50 am, during which I take out a small group of the youngest choristers to cover the basics of singing technique and music theory.
 The choristers are engaging and alert, so it’s fun to work with them.
 The rest of the day is taken up with organ practice and academic commitments/work (though, sadly, not always in that order), and then Evensong – at which I’d typically play or assist the other organist.
 There’s one day off a week, and two services on a Sunday.
 Aside from the time taken up by playing, there’s a big workload of a different set of accompaniments for each service, as well as voluntaries etc. It’s all part of the job to make sure that you’re not overstretched, but also challenging yourself at times, and – often – the challenge turns out to be exciting.
 The schedule might appear to be demanding, but once you’ve been through a few weeks, it all settles down and becomes part of daily life – having commitments mark out your day is a great structure to have as an undergraduate, and I’ve valued it hugely.

 At a choral foundation, the organ scholar works under the direction of a professional director of music, also an organist, with direct benefit from their immediate knowledge and advice.
-Not every service is the same: quite often, there are separate boys’ and men’s services, as well as full choir services.
+Not every service is the same: quite often, there are separate boys’ and adults' services, as well as full choir services.
 For me, each of these requires a different set of skills, such as learning to accompany plainchant.
 There are also opportunities to conduct services, often increasing as the scholarship progresses.
 At my college, fabulous organ, singing and improvisation lessons have been provided, and one of the best perks is having a better room than nearly any other undergraduate!
-Each college will have a different or unique attraction: I’ve really enjoyed being involved in both a choir of boys and men, and of mixed undergraduates – our Consort of Voices, which sings Evensong on a weekly basis.
 Additionally, the positive atmosphere of the choral scholars and other organists has made the last two years extremely enjoyable – even when the clock strikes 11 pm and there’s still plenty more to practise.

 Reflections on the organ scholarship experience